 The very last thing you want is to find yourself behind on taxes because the penalties could be severe depending on the situation.
 For that reason, always make sure that your taxes are paid on time.
 Taxes are withheld from your employees’ paychecks and payroll taxes need to be paid correctly.

-Getting in debt with the IRS can be a long-term endeavor to get out and filing for bankruptcy will not make those debts disappear.
+Getting out of IRS debt can be a long-term endeavor and you might require the assistance of a tax attorney to handle it.
+Remember, filing for bankruptcy will not make those debts disappear.
 Depending on how bad you let it get, jail time is not out of the question.
 If nothing else, make sure your taxes are current.
 Taxes are so important, so some business owners may feel more comfortable contacting an outsourced CFO to deal with them.
 That would ensure that they are on time and completed correctly.

 Don’t Try to Transfer Your Business